notices - See details

 CFA Exam Deferral Types

-For registered candidates who cannot sit for their scheduled CFA exam and want to move to a new exam window, we provide the following options:
+Registered candidates who cannot sit for their scheduled CFA exam and need to move to a new exam window may be eligible for one of the following CFA exam deferral types.

 Paid Deferral

-Candidates may purchase a USD 449 deferral up until the paid deferral deadline.
-When you purchase a deferral, you may postpone your exam appointment for up to 12 months, depending on your exam level and appointment availability.
+Candidates registered for a 2026 exam may purchase a USD 449 deferral up until the paid deferral deadline.
+When you purchase a deferral, you may postpone your exam appointment for up to 12 months, depending on your exam level and available appointment windows.

 Learn more about purchasing a paid deferral